Responsibly Produced Peat certification ensures that peatland will be used, managed and restored in a responsible way

 Advantages of peat

-Peat soil is particularly suitable for horticulture.
-Peat counts for 75% of the volume in growing media.
+Peat soil is particularly suitable for horticulture and facilitates the use of other raw materials.
 We need growing media to produce vegetables, flowers and plants.

 Free of pathogens